Introduction to the course

 Example research questions:

-- How much does runoff vary over year by grid cells / large river basins?
+- Variability: How much does runoff/precipitation/temperature vary over a year by grid cells / large river basins (monthly data is available)?

 - Countries of extremes - in which countries the a) difference of precipitation, b) difference of temperature, c) difference of runoff, and/or d) seasonal variability of runoff are greatest?

-- Impact of climate change - from 'Supporting material (Matlab)' -tab you can find global monthly precipitation, temperature and runoff under climate change (year 2050).
+- Impact of climate change - from the data folder you can find global monthly precipitation and temperature under two climate change scenarios (year 2050).

 Example submission: from this link you can find an example submission (please note, the time series plot comes only next week and thus, it is encouraged to include only maps to this week's home assignment).

 Submission: please submit the assignment by using the submission icon below.
 Submission is due on following Monday from the lecture.
-If you submit the assingment late, you'll get only half of the points.
+If you submit the assignment late, you'll get only 70% of the points.
 The submission will be closed completely two weeks after the lecture, after which you are not able to submit the assignment.

-2. Select the geographical area of your project work
+2. Select the geographical area of your final presentation

-Instructions: by using the selection tool below [the one with question mark], please choose the large river basin on which your individual project work will be concentrated on.
-Only one student per river basin is allowed.
-If you are particularly interested in one river basin and it is taken, you can negotiate with the other student whether she or he is able to change.
-More information about the actual project will be give within the second lecture.
+Instructions: by using the selection tool below [the one with question mark], please choose the large river basin on which your individual final presentation will be concentrated on.
+More information about the actual final presentation will be give within the second lecture.

-On Thursdays we have a workshop at A046 in where you can get help on the home assignment and project work.
-At the beginning of the workshop, we'll give a short lecture on Adobe Illustrator to show how you can use to enhance your graphs and make them visually appealing.
+On Thursdays we have a workshop (see Schedule for location) in where you can get help on the home assignment.
+During the workshop we'll give a short demo on Adobe Illustrator to show how you can use it to enhance your vector graphs and make them visually appealing.

-Here is the short introduction how you can use Illustrator in the case of raster maps:
+Here is the short video on how you can use Illustrator in the case of raster maps: